Welcome to our 3-minute guide to the most common Biasi boiler faults.

 If your diverter valve is in good condition, a heating engineer may be able to free it, so it’s no longer stuck.

-But, the time taken (and money spent on labour), means its sometimes worth considering a replacement.
+But, the time taken (and money spent on labour), means its sometimes worth considering a replacement (get a quick on-screen price here).
 After all, if the part is old and worn, there’s a good chance that this issue is going to show its ugly face again!

 Different Biasi boilers will display signs of faults in different ways.
 So, always check your owner’s manual to check what the sequence of flashing lights mean.